-Iran to impose business curfew in capital as virus surges
+Iran, Lebanon to impose lockdowns, curfews as virus surges

 “Do not leave your house for as long as you can and stay away from any crowded places,” his text read.
 “Coronavirus is no joke.”

-Yet in the face of a steep economic decline, Iran continues to avoid a tough lockdown.
+Yet in the face of a steep economic decline, Iran continues to avoid a tougher lockdown.
 The country is already squeezed by unprecedented American sanctions reimposed in 2018 when the Trump administration withdrew from Tehran’s nuclear accord with world powers.
 Iran’s currency has plunged to new lows in recent weeks, hurting millions of destitute citizens.

-Authorities may introduce other targeted measures, like a nighttime ban on through traffic on streets to keep Iranians from going to parties, Tehran Governor Anoushiravan Bandpa said.
-But he stressed again that the city will steer clear of more drastic limits on daily life.
+Authorities may introduce other targeted measures, like a nighttime ban on through traffic on streets to keep Iranians from going to parties, Tehran Governor Anoushiravan Bandpay said.

 As Iran’s infection rate soars and strains hospitals, the debate over the government’s response to the virus has grown heated.
 Medical officials this week lambasted the government’s refusal to shut down the hard-hit capital, which they say is the only hope for containing the virus’ spread.